pts/insight-mininasm/README.txt

 The empty value of the single-line macro BORLAND_MENU was replaced with the value `1', because of the above restriction on `%define'.

+Moved the non-integer part of the single-line macro `follow_stack' to the expansion locations:

+* Original:

+    %define PaletteBuffer (window_buffer + STRING_BUF_SIZE)
+    %define follow_stack PaletteBuffer
+    cmp si, follow_stack  ; A few more like this in the source.

+* Replacement:

+    follow_stack_mmm equ window_buffer + STRING_BUF_SIZE
+    cmp si, follow_stack_mmm

+* The reason is the above restriction on `%define'.

 The remaining goal is to build the insight.com identical to the release.

 __END__